Ayoola0925/Product-Data-Analysis-SQL/README.md

 Results are sorted in descending order by the total quantity sold, and only the top 10 products are displayed.

-- Products Generating the Highest Revenue
+- PRODUCTS GENERATING HIGHEST REVENUE

 This query identifies the products that generate the most revenue.

 sql